Gene Winfield: Early life

+Career

 In 1951, Winfield became interested in auto racing, driving 135 mph in a Ford Model T ("The Thing") at Bonneville Speedway.
 He soon opened Winfield's Custom Shop in Modesto, with an early innovation in custom painting, carefully fading two candy colors together, called "The Winfield Fade".

 In 1962, building on his experience, Winfield joined Aluminum Model Toys (AMT) as a consultant style designer for their model kits.

 Winfield also worked with Detroit automakers who turned to craftsmen to add their custom touches to factory cars.
 As part of the "Ford Custom Car Caravan", Winfield developed the Pacifica Ford Econoline van, the Mercury Comet Cyclone Sportster, and the Strip Star, an aluminum bodied sports car with a powerful 427 V8 engine.

 The Reactor (1964) was Winfield's next aluminum-bodied project, and was even more ambitious.
 It was a mid-engined front wheel drive two seater, with a very low profile due to the Corvair Chevrolet Turbo-Air 6 engine flat six.
 It showcased a light aluminum body, like the Strip Star, but the technology went far beyond its novel bodywork.
 Winfield took the 180 hp turbocharged engine from a Corvair Corsa and mated it to the drivetrain from a Citroën DS, and retained the height adjustable Hydropneumatic suspension of the DS.

 A January 1967 episode of Bewitched was written around The Reactor and its unique abilities.
 In 2017, The Reactor was shown at Pebble Beach.

 AMT hired him in 1966 to manage the new Phoenix, Arizona based Speed and Custom Division Shop, which built full scale cars as promotional vehicles, including for Star Trek: The Original Series.

 Winfield also used the Corvair Chevrolet Turbo-Air 6 engine in a more conventional Rear-engine, rear-wheel-drive layout, The Piranha, a car originally meant to show the usability of ABS plastic in automotive materials.
 Winfield began producing this car as a kit, and made it a television star as well, first appearing in March 1967 on The Man from U.N.C.L.E.

 After AMT closed this division in 1971, Winfield continued work in the custom auto body field in Southern California and appears as an honored guest at auto related events in the US.

 Winfeld was honored as the Detroit Autorama "Builder of the Year" in 2008, and since 2013, has been on the International Show Car Series (ISCA) circuit, chopping tops and shaping sheet metal for the crowds in a special section of each show called "The Summit Racing Equipment Chop Shop".

+Personal life and death

+Winfield's marriages to Delores Johnson and Kathy Horrigan ended in divorce.
+He had four children: Two from his first marriage, one from his second, and one from another relationship.

+On February 17, 2025, Winfield's Custom Shop announced on Instagram that Winfield had an unspecified form of cancer, which was later reported to be melanoma.
+He died from the disease at a care home in Atascadero, California, on March 4, 2025, at the age of 97.